 Interviewing sales people is never an easy task.
-Much like peeling an onion, interviewing sales people involves, getting past the conditioned sales responses and peeling away the facades, to get to the real root of what someone is all about and whether they will do well on your team.
+Much like peeling an onion, interviewing sales people involves getting past the conditioned sales responses and peeling away the facades to get to the real root of what a candidate is all about and whether they will do well on your team.

 The typical sales interview

 Most candidates will enter an interview expecting to be asked general questions about their resumes and work experience.
 They will practice their responses to these questions, so they can appear natural and authentic when asked.
-They also may expect you to ask questions such as what type of company they’d like to work for, their ideal work environment, what they would do for you, how they might handle certain situations, how certain call situations or mistakes are handled, and these are all questions that will shed some insight into the person, but they usually get textbook practiced answers in response.
+They also may expect you to ask questions such as what type of company they’d like to work for, their ideal work environment, what they would do for you, how they might handle certain situations, and how certain call situations or mistakes are handled.
+Sure these are all questions that will shed some insight into the candidate, but they usually get textbook practiced answers in response.
 That is not what you want when interviewing sales people.

 So what are some of the questions we ask new sales candidates in an interview?

 - Where are you currently working?

 - What are some of your largest accomplishments?